behaviour therapy explained: key approaches & benefits

 Main Types of Behavioural Therapy

-Behavioral therapy is not a one-size-fits-all solution; it's a broad term that covers a range of techniques and approaches.
+Behavioural therapy is not a one-size-fits-all solution; it's a broad term that covers a range of techniques and approaches.
 The specific type of therapy used often depends on the condition being treated and the individual's unique symptoms.
-These different types of behavioral therapy are built on foundational psychological principles.
+These different types of behavioural therapy are built on foundational psychological principles.

 Classical Conditioning-Based Therapies